 5. Environmental opportunities and environmental change

 There was recognition that a lot of green space was visible, both formal recreational and open space for biodiversity.
-Both types were thought of as importantinparticularly the enhancement of natural biodiversity within the site.
+Both types were thought of as important,

 The potential for flood risk on development sites was seen as a major problem for the future but the SUDS system at Hampton utilises a whole suite of ponds and lakes to provide a proactive response.
 There was some concern by the owner of the site that any change to the agreed SUDS plan agreed in advance would result in delays to the scheme and because of this opportunities for site enhancement had been missed.

 Viewpoint 2: